ORDER TODAY to support the Brighton LGBTQ+ community and explore captivating queer literature like 'The Brightonians Under Siege.'

 My community

-Of course, living in Brighton, my novel is also about something I know; the irreverent, smart, talented and funny people that have made the city their home.
-Especially those who live in Kemptown, the beating heart of the LGBTQ+ community.
-For more information about my involvement in queer Brighton, please skip to the ‘Queer in the City’ tab.
+Of course, living in Brighton, my novel reflects my experiences with the irreverent, smart, talented, and funny people who are part of the vibrant Brighton LGBTQ+ community.
+This is especially true for those who reside in Kemptown, the beating heart of this community.
+For more information about my involvement in queer literature and my work, including 'The Brightonians Under Siege,' please skip to the ‘Queer in the City’ tab.

 AN INTRODUCTION FROM YOURS TRULY